Along the Terrace of the Lions in Delos

 A Buddhist temple sits atop the banks of the Tonlé Sap

-On the way back to our hotel, Lot would point to us the dusty road that leads to his parent’s house where he and his young wife stay.
+On the way back to our hotel, Lot would point to us the dusty road that leads to his parent’s house where he and his young wife stays.
 He pays for the family’s food and utility expenses.
 A few more miles on the same highway, he would point to a grocery store owned by a relative of his wife where she helps out.

 Parking a tuk-tuk can be difficult in the old market

-After we packed all our bags and turned them over to the front desk for custody, we checked out of our hotel and allowed Lot to decide for us how to spend the remaining 8 or so hours we had to spare before our late evening flight to Puerto Princesain the Philippines.
+After we packed all our bags and turned them over to the front desk for custody, we checked out of our hotel and allowed Lot to decide for us how to spend the remaining 8 or so hours we had to spare before our late evening flight to Puerto Princesa in the Philippines.

 The Ta Prohm’s entrance gate.
 It is a temple monastery with mostly silk-cotton trees interlaced among the ruins.